Nalhin/TrendingNearMe/README.md

 - [Tests](#tests)
 - [License](#license)

+## Features

+* Twitter API integration
+* Leaflet map
+* Authorization and authentication
+* REST API
+* Two frontend applications (Angular and React)

 ## Description

-The main objective of this project was to utilize NX as a mono-repository management tool and test its capabilities in a shared environment.
+The main objective of this project was to utilize NX as a mono-repository management tool and test its capabilities in an environment with multiple TypeScript frameworks.
-The secondary objective was to compare React with Angular and evaluate their pros and cons in such an environment.

-## Features

 #### Backend

+REST API developed in NestJS.
-Twitter API integration with custom user authorization and data persistence.
+It features custom user authorization with the data persistence layer (MongoDB).
+The Twitter API is seamlessly encapsulated in its own services rendering the whole application independent of its implementation.
+Reactive programming enabled effective and linear data flow management.

 #### Frontend

-Interactive Leaflet map that displays trends near selected location and allows users to inspect and visualize their search history.
+Interactive Leaflet map which displays trends near locations selected by the users.
+It also enables them to inspect and visualize their personal search history.

 ## Presentation